shey/crm/README.md

 ### Development Notes

 1. database.yml has connection timeout settings to protect the database, ideally settings are used in a production env.

+1. Using jsonapi-serializer to produce standardized JSON:API responses which are easier for FE clients to consume.